 These serious but rare risks include:

 - Blood clots in the blood vessels, lungs, heart or brain.
-It seems this risk is slightly higher if you use the contraceptive vaginal ring than if you use the COC pill but, in both groups, the risk is extremely small.
-If you have anything in your medical history or your family history which makes blood clots more likely, you would be advised not to use the ring by your doctor or nurse.
+It seems this risk may be slightly higher if you use the contraceptive vaginal ring rather than the COC pill.
+However, the risk is extremely small and much smaller than the risks of blood clots associated with being pregnant.
+If you or your close relatives have anything in the past which makes blood clots more likely, you would be advised by your doctor or nurse not to use the ring.

 - There may be a very small increased risk of breast cancer and cancer of the neck of the womb (cervix.)